raechelportelli/GeoAILiteracy/ResourceList.md

 Please add your resource link to this Markdown file.
-If you have not used markdown  before you can use this [Markdown Cheatsheet]([https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet])Markdown Cheatsheet.
+If you have not used markdown  before you can use this <https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet>